Sync Contacts on Android with Gmail Account

 By customizing your android device, you can get immense benefits.
 It also helps in syncing your contacts stored on your device with the device’ designated Gmail account.

-This method will help you to keep your contacts from the phone, or Google plus contacts synchronized with your Gmail account, you can easy perform all new changes and after that to sync with your Gmail account in several steps.
+This method will help you to keep your contacts from the phone, or Google plus contacts synchronized with your Gmail account.
+You can easily perform all new changes and after that sync with your Gmail account in several easy steps.

-Syncing all your contacts stored in your Android device with Gmail accounts is important if you want to root your device, or to update with new firmware your phone.
+Syncing all your contacts stored in your Android device with Gmail accounts is important, if you want to root your device, or to update your phone with new firmware.

-Before guide, you should verify if your contacts are linked with your Gmail account.
+Before moving ahead with this guide, you should verify if your contacts are linked with your Gmail account.